Dr. Timothy D. Nelson

 Tori Van Dyk

-Tori Van Dyk is an intern at Cinncinnatti Children's Hospital.
-She received her undergraduate degree in psychology from Washington State University in 2009.
+Tori Van Dyk is a fellow conducting sleep research with Dr. Dean Beebe at Cincinnati Children's Hospital.
+She will graduate with her PhD in psychology from UNL in August 2016.
 Tori has broad pediatric health interests focusing on the intersection between mental and physical health in children.
-Specific interests include the promotion and change of important health behaviors (e.g. sleep, diet, physical activity).
-Tori's Master's thesis explored the moderating effect of pessimism on the relationship between involvement in peer victimization (as either a victim or bully) and poor physical health.
-Tori's Doctoral dissertation focused on psychopathology and sleep.
+Specific interests include the predictors, consequences, mechanisms, and promotion and change of important health behaviors (e.g. sleep, diet, physical activity).
+Tori's master's thesis explored the moderating effect of pessimism on the relationship between involvement in peer victimization (as either a victim or bully) and poor physical health.
+Tori's doctoral dissertation focused on sleep in youth with above average emotional and behavioral difficulties.
 Tori plans to pursue a research career continuing to examine key pediatric health issues.

 Current Research Assistants: